microsoft/Zipage/README.md

 <img width="500" src="assets/tps_cmp_exp.png">
 </p>

-While achieving 95% of the performance of vLLM cache, Zipage more than doubled its TPS.
+While achieving over 95% of the performance of vLLM, Zipage more than doubled its TPS.